eehlers/eehlers.github.io/ledger.01.message.md

                          unsigned int *info PLENGTH(sizeof(unsigned int)));
 ```

 It's in the description for the return value: *Set CX_ECCINFO_PARITY_ODD if Y is odd when computing k.G*.
 So that's it.
-When Y is odd, ledger overwrites the first byte of the DER signature with `0x31`.
-Presumably that's meant to help a consumer of the signature to identify the public key to which the signature relates.
+When the y coordinate of k.G = (x, y) is odd, ledger signals that switching to one the first bit of the canonical leading `0x30` byte, turning it into `0x31`.
+That's meant to help a consumer of the signature to identify the public key to which the signature relates.

 # Verification

-If you take the signature that HWI returns in standard format, you can pass that for verification to any app that supports bitcoin message signing, e.g. electrum.
+If you take the signature that HWI returns in the bitcoin message signing format, you can pass that for verification to any app aware of that peculiar standard, e.g. electrum.
 What if you want to verify a signature on the ledger?

 As far as I can tell, ledger does not supply any python scripts to verify a bitcoin message signature, nor does `ledger-app-btc` implement a verification function.
-However the [SDK](https://github.com/LedgerHQ/nanos-secure-sdk) does include a function `cx_ecdsa_verify()` and you can call that.
+However the [SDK](https://github.com/LedgerHQ/nanos-secure-sdk) does implement ECDSA signature verification in function `cx_ecdsa_verify()` and you can call that.

-Suppose you have the message, the public key against which it was signed, and the signature.
-Before you can verify the signature, you must first prepend to the message the magic string mentioned above, and take the hash of the result.
+You have the signature, the message, and have identified the public key against which the message was signed, thanks to that extra `0x30`/`0x31` bit.
+Before you can verify the signature, you must first prepend to the message the magic string mentioned above (as it is that resulting "magic message" that was actually signed), and take the hash of the result.
 Ledger already contains the code to do that, in the place where it signed the message (`btchip_apdu_sign_message()`), so you just need to copy and paste that functionality into your new verification function, and then call `cx_ecdsa_verify()`.

 Here is an example function.
 When I call this function with the inputs from our example, it returns true!
 ```c